Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 7/14/2021 (Day 73)

+- 🧩 Completed daily 100Devs problem - this one was on extracting the domain portion of a URL.
+I immediately jumped to trying to figure it out with regex...only to realize when we reviewed it that it could be solved much easier with .replace() and .split().
+Good lesson on creative ways to use these methods!

+## 7/13/2021 (Day 73)

+- 🧩 Completed daily 100Devs problem - this one was on filtering duplicate words out of a string.
+Learned that there is a third parameter for .filter(el, i, arr) that you can use to get the array.

 ## 7/12/2021 (Day 72)

 - 👩‍💻 Finished up GroceryMapper and put the link out for the general public to see lol.
 Holy vulnerability hangover Batman!